-The development of renewable energies, which are by nature intermittent (wind, solar), combined with the evolution of mobile technologies (electric cars, laptops, cell phones, tablets, etc.), requires increasingly efficient rechargeable batteries.
-To address this challenge, Arkema offers a number of materials that improve energy storage, battery power, and battery operating life.
+The development of renewable energies, which are by nature intermittent (wind, solar), combined with the evolution of nomadic technologies (electric cars, laptops, cell phones, tablets, etc.), requires increasingly efficient rechargeable batteries.
+To address this challenge, Arkema offers a number of materials that improve energy storage, battery power and battery operating life.

 The operation of lithium-ion batteries involves the exchange of lithium ions between a positive electrode (cathode) and a negative electrode (anode) during charge and discharge cycles.
 Cathodes are made up of bonded alloy particles capable of attracting lithium ions onto aluminum foil; anodes consist of graphite particles glued onto copper foil.
 This bonding, or binder, function of the active particles is key to the efficient performance of batteries.